rowcased/rowcased.github.io/code_folder/dot.md

    ''' prints dots based on the progress of a process.
-       first called before a loop with length passed, then called with no argument for each iteration. each tenth of progress; a progress dot appears'''
+       first called before a loop with length passed, then called with no argument for each iteration. each 10th of progress; a progress dot appears'''

     if lens:
         if lens < 10: